-As of March 31, 2019, the Company had a promissory note and a series of related ancillary agreements with the Bank, under the 2018 Master Loan Agreement and the Amendment, providing for a revolving line of credit loan for a maximum principal amount of $18.0 million (the “Working Capital Loan”).
-Borrowings under the Working Capital Loan were $5.0 million, as of both March 31, 2019 and December 31, 2018.
-On April 12, 2019 the Company paid the Working Capital Loan balance.
+As of September 30, 2019, the Company had a promissory note and a series of related ancillary agreements with the Bank, under the 2018 Master Loan Agreement and the Amendment, providing for a revolving line of credit loan for a maximum principal amount of $18.0 million (the “Working Capital Loan”).
+Borrowings under the Working Capital Loan were $0.0 and $5.0 million, as of September 30, 2019 and December 31, 2018, respectively.

 As a credit guarantor to the Bank, the Company is contingently liable for the guaranty of a subsidiary obligation under an irrevocable letter of credit related to workers’ compensation.
-The amount of this letter of credit was $575,000 as of both March 31, 2019 and December 31, 2018, respectively.
+The amount of this letter of credit was $0.6 million as of both September 30, 2019 and December 31, 2018.

 On March 7, 2019, the Company, the Debtors and the Bank entered into a modification of the $27.49 Million Equipment Loan, increasing it to a $38.2 million equipment loan (as increased, the “$38.2 Million Equipment Loan”) and a new $4.5 million equipment promissory note (the “$4.5 Million Equipment Loan”).

 Under the documentation related to the $38.2 Million Equipment Loan, principal payments of $598,000 plus accrued interest commenced on March 9, 2019 and will continue monthly thereafter until and including the payment due on December 9, 2019.
-On January 9, 2020, equal monthly principal payments of $650,000, plus accrued interest, commenced and will continue monthly thereafter until the March 9, 2024 maturity date.
+Thereafter, equal monthly principal payments of $650,000, plus accrued interest, will commence on January 9, 2020, and continue monthly thereafter until the March 9, 2024 maturity date.

 The Working Capital Loan, the $38.2 Million Equipment Loan and the $4.5 Million Equipment Loan each bear interest at a rate per annum equal to one month LIBOR (as defined in the documentation related to each loan) plus 1.80%, which will be adjusted monthly and subject to a maximum rate as described in the documentation related to each loan.